mkurath/Github-Editor-New-Repository/docs/class2/module4/lab1.rst

 #.
 This line started with  **#.<space>**

  |image301|

+    - Notice that the overall numberiung scheme is reset when the table is justified to the left.
+Using 4 spaces in front of the table (like the 4 spaces the text is indented) allows the number scheme to work correctly
+    - Include a blank line above and below the image
+    - You must have a definition at the bottom of the text to size and link the image to static content

+When you

 #.
 This line started with  **#.<space>**.
 If you put a blank line under it, the bulleted items will be on seperate lines